Charlie Blackmon Preview, Player Props: Rockies vs. Twins

-The Colorado Rockies, including Charlie Blackmon and his .514 slugging percentage over his past 10 games, take on starter Joe Ryan and the Minnesota Twins at Coors Field, Friday at 8:10 PM ET.
+The Colorado Rockies, including Charlie Blackmon (hitting .306 in his past 10 games, with four doubles, a home run, three walks and four RBI), battle starter Emilio Pagan and the Minnesota Twins at Coors Field, Saturday at 8:10 PM ET.

-He collected three extra-base hits in his previous appearance (3-for-5 with two doubles, a home run and two RBI) against the Dodgers.
+In his most recent appearance, he strung together two hits (going 2-for-5) against the Twins.

 Sportsbook Promo Codes